nancyweibe/chakra-ui/jekyll/_posts/2021-06-11-8-films-brilliantly-set-in-a-single-location.md

 ## Sampan

-*Directed by Maxim Bessmertny / Crime/Drama / 2016 / 19 mins / Macau, China*
+*Directed by Maxim Bessmertny / Drama / 2016 / 19 mins / Macau, China*

 **Synopsis:** A fishing net entangles a fisherman, a foreigner, and an actress into a love triangle off the coast of Sai Kung in Hong Kong.